 Dr. Keith Barron reports

-The technical information contained in this news release has been verified and approved by Jean-Paul Pallier, MSc.
-Mr. Pallier is a designated EurGeol by the European Federation of Geologists and is a qualified person as defined by National Instrument 43-101, Standards of Disclosure for Mineral Projects of the Canadian Securities Administrators.
+The geological information contained in this news release has been verified and approved by Jean-Paul Pallier, MSc.
+Mr. Pallier is a designated EurGeol by the European Federation of Geologists and a qualified person as defined by National Instrument 43-101, Standards of Disclosure for Mineral Projects, of the Canadian Securities Administrators.

 About Aurania Resources Ltd.

 Aurania is a mineral exploration company engaged in the identification, evaluation, acquisition and exploration of mineral property interests, with a focus on precious metals and copper in South America.
 Its flagship asset, the Lost Cities/Cutucu project, is located in the Jurassic metallogenic belt in the eastern foothills of the Andes mountain range of southeastern Ecuador.

 © 2021 Canjex Publishing Ltd. All rights reserved.